 "Starbug stumbles upon a battleship carrying on-board murderous cyborgs called "Simulants".
 When the "Simulants" infect Starbug with a virus and Starbug heads on a collision course with a volcanic planet.
 Lister, Cat and Rimmer connect Kryten to a Artifical Reality game set and Lister, Cat and Rimmer enter Kryten's dream of the wild-west, as they set out to help Kryten to fight the virus."

-On this day in 1994, The X-Files aired "Ascension."
-This served as the sixth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1994 (in the U.S.), The X-Files aired "Ascension."
+Officially, this served as the sixth episode of the program's second season, and here's the plot summary from IMDB.com:

 "Mulder attempts to rescue Scully after she is abducted by a strange man who believes in UFOs."